 Capturing Waves is fun

-If the beach is not giving out good photography vibes but the sea has a nice swell with waves breaking in, big or small then you can have fun just trying to capture the waves and practice getting your
+If the beach is not giving out good photography vibes but the sea has a nice swell with waves breaking in, big or small then you can have fun just trying to capture the waves and practice getting your timing just right.
+Waves big and small take good images.

 Sometimes you just know when the time is right for a photo.
 For me, this brings a number of factors in together.
 The colour of the water, the way the light is shimmering across the sea.The position of the sun.
 Then there are the props to bring in a focus point It could be an old branch or piece of driftwood, a boat, sea bird, shells, tree or palm, waves or people splashing in the sea.
 You soon learn to know exactly when the time is right.
 When there are enough elements together to take a balanced Image.
-Trick is to make sure you then have the camera on hand.
+The trick is to make sure you then have the camera on hand.

 Time it Right